 For the East Montpelier Bridge, the interpretation of the steel girder response was done in a similar manner to the Middlesex Bridge.
 However, instead of linear temperature increase assumption, actual gage temperature readings at each truck position were used for temperature correction.
-Then, strain gage readings were used to calculate the neutral axis location for each instrumented girder cross section and each truck loading case.
-This analysis showed that there could be great variability in neutral axis depth particularly for low recorded magnitudes of strains.
-After determining the neutral axis depth for each loading case, temperature corrected gage readings (similar to the Middlesex Bridge) were used to calculate internal steel girder moments on each girder cross section.
+Theoretical elastic neutral axis depth of the composite sections were used for girder moment calculations; these results corresponded better with FEM results than when neutral axis was calculated from strain readings for each individual run.
+Calculated and theoretical neutral axis values were generally similar, however using the theoretical neutral axis eliminated the error that could result from a sporadic bad gage reading, or when strain reading values were low.
+Temperature corrected gage readings (similar to the Middlesex Bridge) were used to calculate internal steel girder moments on each girder cross section.
 For East Montpelier Bridge, the data showed that the temperature correction was much more significant on the girders exposed to sun radiation (SGG-1S, SGG-0S and SGG-2S).

 The girder moments from field data were compared with the FEM results in Figure 6-10.
 Figure 6-11 and Figure 6-12 show the moment distribution on the upstream girder and downstream girder along their lengths, respectively.
-The FEM model estimated the maximum positive and negative moments accurately.
+The FEM model overestimated the maximum positive and negative girder moments; however generally FEM results were comparable to field data.
 Maximum stresses at the girder flanges in the field were 22.5 MPa (3.3 ksi) in the tension region and 15.4 MPa (2.2 ksi) in the compression region.
-The maximum positive moment recorded at midspan was about 20% higher than the maximum negative moment at instrumented girder cross sections at the bridge ends.
+The maximum positive moment recorded at midspan was about 30% higher than the maximum negative moment at instrumented girder cross sections at the bridge ends.
 East Montpelier Bridge had a minimal moment at the far end of the bridge cross section when the trucks were located at the near end.
 The FEMs were successful in capturing the transverse load distribution when the trucks were positioned back-to-back and side-by-side (Figure 6-13 & Figure 6-14, respectively).